Local Plan consultation October to December 2025 | Sevenoaks District Council

 This consultation has now closed.

-We will publish all Local Plan responses (without personal information) on this website later in the new year.
-All the comments will then be analysed and considered before we publish a final draft of the Local Plan in summer 2026 for further public comments (formally known as the Regulation 19 Publication).
+All the comments will be analysed and considered before we publish a final draft of the Local Plan in summer 2026 for further public comments (formally known as the Regulation 19 Publication).
 The revised Local Plan will be submitted to Government for examination by the end of 2026.

 View the Local Plan timetable.